 During road resurfacing, activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.

-Although the scheme is an area on the AWI, works will be restricted to the A82 carriageway boundary and will not entail any tree felling.
+Although the scheme is located within woodland recorded on the AWI, works will be restricted to the A9 carriageway boundary and will not entail any tree felling.